FOOD THAT DOES MORE

 Good Shepherd Food Bank works to eliminate hunger in Maine by improving access to nutritious and culturally relevant food for people in need, building strong community partnerships, and mobilizing the public in the fight to end hunger.

-ITS TAKES ALL OF US
+IT TAKES ALL OF US

 MEET THE